audgirka/ansible-portal-chart/README.md

 Now using project "my-project" on server "https://openshift.example.com:6443".
 ```

-## Choose environment

-Before installing the chart, determine which environment to use.
-There are two environments: **development** and **production**.
-This chart defaults to using the production environment and should only be switched to development if you are testing changes to the Ansible plugins or this chart.

-The production environment requires a plugin-registry set up in your OpenShift project.

-The development environment pulls plugin images from the [ansible-backstage-plugins Quay repository](https://quay.io/repository/ansible/ansible-backstage-plugins).
-The `main` tag is pulled by default.
-See the ["Development Environment"](#development-environment) section for configuration instructions.

 ## Installation

 Follow the steps below for the installation procedure, and refer to the other sections of this README as needed before installing.